 While none of the living cells from the aborted baby end up in vaccines using the cell lines, the cell lines are continually used to produce the vaccine, and there is a measurable amount of biological components and proteins from the baby’s cells present in the vaccine.

 The second use of fetal cell lines in vaccine creation is in laboratory testing of some of them.
 It is important to know that the substance used for testing does not end up inside the actual vaccine; thus, there is a marked distinction between those vaccines grown in fetal cell tissue and those that were tested using fetal cell tissue.

 Now that the basic science is out of the way, it is time to look specifically at the new COVID-19 vaccines.
-Currently there are only three that have been given the green light for emergency use: vaccines made by Pfizer, Moderna, and Johnson & Johnson.
+Currently there are only four that have been given the green light for emergency use in America: vaccines made by Pfizer, Moderna, Novovax, and Johnson & Johnson.